Save the Children in North West Balkans

 Save the Children in North West Balkans (SCiNWB) is headquartered in Sarajevo, Bosnia and Herzegovina (BiH), with field offices located in Bihac (BiH) and Belgrade (Serbia).
 Our presence in Serbia includes the Balkans Migration and Displacement Hub.

-We have a diverse team of staff that come from 8 countries—Bosnia and Herzegovina, Serbia, Croatia, Iran, Pakistan, Libya, Italy, and Norway—and together, we speak more than 15 languages.
+We have a diverse team of around 20 staff who come from several different countries, including Bosnia and Herzegovina, Serbia, Croatia, Iran, Pakistan and Libya.
+Together, we speak over 10 languages.

-Balkans Migration and Displacement Hub (BMDH) aims to improve knowledge about refugee and migrant children arriving in Europe through research, trend monitoring and evidence generation.
-BMDH documents good practices, promote route-based programming, raise the visibility of children's needs and advocate for their rights.
+The Balkans Migration and Displacement Hub (BMDH) aims to improve knowledge about refugee and migrant children arriving in Europe through research, trend monitoring and evidence generation.
+BMDH documents good practices, promotes route-based programming, raises the visibility of children's needs and advocates for their rights.

 Our vision is a world in which every child attains the right to survival, protection, development and participation.